christian-schlichtherle/fun-io/README.md

 # Fun I/O [![Maven Central](https://img.shields.io/maven-central/v/global.namespace.fun-io/fun-io-api.svg)](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22global.namespace.fun-io%22) [![Build Status](https://api.travis-ci.org/christian-schlichtherle/fun-io.svg)](https://travis-ci.org/christian-schlichtherle/fun-io)

-Fun I/O provides functional, high level abstractions for composing ordinary input and output streams into sockets, stores, transformations, codecs et al.
+Fun I/O provides functional, high level abstractions for codecs, transformations, sockets, stores, archive stores et al.
-The resulting compositions are (re)usable, composable and never leak resources.
-Fun I/O supports Java 8 and Scala 2.10, 2.11 and 2.12 and comes with the Apache License, version 2.0.
+Fun I/O supports Java 8 or later and Scala 2.10, 2.11 and 2.12 and is covered by the Apache License, version 2.0.

+## Features

++ Composes low level `InputStream` and `OutputStream` objects into high level codecs, transformations, stores and archive stores.
++ These abstractions are easy to implement, highly reusable and provide a high level of interoperability so that they can be easily composed into complete I/O subsystems.
++ Proper resource management: Streams are properly closed, even if there is an exception in a nested constructor.
+  Say goodbye to resources leaks and try-with-resources statements.
++ Supports Java and Scala equally well via dedicated APIs.

 ## Usage

+### Basic I/O

 The following Scala code prints `"Hello world!"` - including the quotes: